-In 2022, Hudson County Community College continued to implement the College's Facilities Master Plan.
+In 2023, Hudson County Community College continued to implement the College's Facilities Master Plan and technology upgrades.

-The goal of the facilities master plan is to meet significant student enrollment growth, implement new academic programs, expand current programs, develop the remaining portion of the college campus and continue to move from lease facilities to college-owned facilities.
+The goal of the facilities master plan is to meet projected student enrollment growth, implement new academic programs, expand current programs, develop the remaining portion of the college campus and continue to move from lease facilities to college-owned facilities.

-The College had \$5,096,332 in capital additions and no disposals during 2022.
+The College had \$2,209,501 in capital additions and no disposals during 2023.
 The capital additions are comprised of building improvements and an investment in equipment.
-In addition, the College sold properties during 2022 for approximately \$16 million.